How Does It Work? Why Are The Per Copy Fees For Your Arrangements $150 On Sheet Music Direct/Plus?!

 Some songs in my library may have tracks that are either Instrumental/MIDI only, or were recorded in only one voicing, requiring a transposition up or down in pitch editing software.
 This doesn’t affect the learning process much, with some directors preferring a more “mechanical” teaching track for learning purposes.

-With that said, Full Mix singles are most often purchased for listening pleasure, which justifies charging a small price for the single.
-Songs that have been transposed, or are Instrumental tracks only, do not meet my quality requirement, therefore I refrain from providing a Full Mix offering.
+With that said, Full Mix singles are most often purchased for listening pleasure, which justifies the small price for each track.
+Tracks that are Instrumental/MIDI only, or have been transposed into a different voicing, do not meet the quality standard to charge a fee and are not offered for purchase.